shane76/KickingSaaS/README.md

 # KickingSaaS
-A place to store Salesforce stuff with the community
+A place to share Salesforce stuff with the community.